antixenoinitiative/axiwiki/builds.md

 The newly introduced Python Mk II offers a very fast, stealthy platform with excellent hardpoints but limited internals.
 This is a high-risk but very agile ship, with a turreted pulse laser which regerates a wingmate's shields.
 This ship is designed for co-operative wing flight, and relies on a Wingmate to bring a Nanite Torpedo Launcher.
 As with the Krait builds, the Missile Racks could be swapped for Multi-Cannons, or Guardian Shard Cannons with anti-Guardian engineering, to create a Fighter variant.

-- Armaments: 4x class 3 AX Missile Racks (Enhanced AX Misssle Racks are in the build but Sirius AX Missile Racks are the most effective)
+- Armaments: 4x class 3 AX Missile Racks - Enhanced AX Misssle Racks are in the build but Sirius AX Missile Racks are the most effective
 - 1x class 2 gimballed beam laser with Long Range and Thermal Vent
 - 1x class 2 turreted pulse laser with Long Range and Concordant Sequence for wingmate shield generation
 - Speed: 346/s, 502m/s boost